 The subversion repository is not longer updated, but should you still need to work with it here are the details:

-You can download automated snapshots, which are generated from git every 20 minutes, provided make distcheck passes on Linux.
+You can download automated snapshots, which are generated from git once a day, provided make distcheck passes on Linux.
 This means that some breakages are avoided, but they may still fail to build for you if you're using a different platform, or even a different version of Linux.

 If you want to get a better idea of how healthy the tree is on various platforms, see the automated builds page on the wiki.